Abstract

 9.1 Governance as Phase Transition Controller

 The most important conceptual contribution of this work is the reframing of governance from overhead to phase transition controller.
 Traditional enterprise thinking views governance as a cost — every approval gate slows decision-making, every evidence requirement adds work, every compliance check diverts attention from productive tasks.
 Our framework reveals that this view is structurally wrong.
 Governance does not merely slow the system down; it controls which phase the system occupies.
-Without governance, the system will inevitably drift toward chaos as influence propagation goes unbounded.
+Without governance, the system will inevitably drift toward cascade behavior as influence propagation goes unbounded.
 With excessive governance, the system will stagnate.
-Governance density D is the control knob that positions the organization in the stable specialization regime.
+The goal is not mere contraction but buffered specialization, where the organization converges with reserve rather than balancing on the exact stability boundary.

 9.2 Implications for AI Safety